krumsieklab/rpair/tutorials/04_supported_outcome_types.md

 This tutorial showcases each of the different types of outcome / response variables supported by the rpair.
 These are: survival outcome (2 columns), survival outcome (3 columns), numeric outcome, ordinal outcome, factor outcome, and comparable pairs.
-Each example below creates a simulated dataset of the corresponding type.
+For this example, we first create a single simulated dataset and a vector of coefficients.
+We then use these to generate the specific outcomes in each of their corresponding sections.

 ``` r